Hyperparameter tuning by randomized-search#

 In the previous notebook, we showed how to use a grid-search approach to search for the best hyperparameters maximizing the generalization performance of a predictive model.

 However, a grid-search approach has limitations.
-It does not scale when the number of parameters to tune is increasing.
-Also, the grid will impose a regularity during the search which might be problematic.
+It does not scale well when the number of parameters to tune increases.
+Also, the grid imposes a regularity during the search which might miss better parameter values between two consecutive values on the grid.

-In this notebook, we will present another method to tune hyperparameters called randomized search.
+In this notebook, we present a different method to tune hyperparameters called randomized search.

 Our predictive model#